 To get pre-approved, you must meet with either a mortgage broker or a lender.
 To determine how much you can afford to borrow to purchase a home, they will ask you a series of questions, and you will need to provide some supporting documentation.

-Watch the video below to see which three factors a lender uses to determine how much money they will lend you and what documentation you may need to supply:
+Watch the video below to see what factors a lender uses to determine how much mortgage you can afford:

 Factors in your mortgage pre-approval

 The following four factors play a role in determining how large a mortgage, and at what rate, you'll be pre-approved for.

 Your credit score is a measure of your financial health, and shows lenders how risky it may be to lend you money.
 If your credit score is between 680 and 900, you’ll qualify for a mortgage with an “A” level lender, such as a major bank.

 If your credit score is below 680 and above 600, lenders will look at the other details of your finances to determine if you can qualify with an “A” level lender or not.
 If you don’t qualify, you’ll need to go through a “B” level lender, such as Home Trust, to get a mortgage pre-approval.